drewmarin/AWSSCD02/infrastructure.md

 - Allow access to an entire service in a region via the endpoint, really just controlling the endpoint now the rest of the iam policies/needs
 - Needs to be a supported Service <https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html>
+- Can contain conditions and a principal
+- Used to limit what a Private VPC can access

 ## Interface Endpoints